Swastik369/How_to_use_DSU_sideloader/README.md

 ## What is DSU Sideloader?

 DSU (Dynamic System Updates) lets you boot a GSI as a "test OS" without modifying, wiping, or risking your stock system or user data.
-DSU Sideloader is an open-source app that automates this for custom GSIs—you select, it installs and boots, and you can discard or revert any time.[1][7][4]
+DSU Sideloader is an open-source app that automates this for custom GSIs—you select, it installs and boots, and you can discard or revert any time

 > **Prerequisites:**